-We like the TILEO acronym adopted and recommended by RoSPA.
-This stands for Task, Individual, Load, Environment and Other Factors.
-We think this simple approach is a common sense way to approach both general and dynamic manual handling risk assessments in the workplace.
+The TILEO acronym which is recommended by RoSPA stands for Task, Individual, Load, Environment and Other Factors.
+It is a logical approach that covers both general and dynamic manual handling risk assessments in the workplace.

 Here’s how it works:

 Task.
-What is the job to be done?
+What is the job that needs to be completed?
 Take a look at every task which involves transporting a load from a static position.

 Individual.
 Who is moving the load?
-This does not mean discriminating, but positively recognising that some people are more physically capable of carrying out simple manual handling tasks than others.
+This does not mean discriminating against select employees but positively recognising that some people are more physically capable of carrying out manual handling tasks than others.
 This is particularly important when considering The Disability Discrimination Act 2010 (DDA).

 Load.
 Look at the weight and dimensions of the load.
-Weight is critically important, but over-stretching to accommodate an over-sized load should be considered as well.
+Weight is critically important, but over-stretching to accommodate an oversized load should also be considered.

 Environment.
 Carrying a 15KG box over a ploughed field is different to carrying it across an office floor.
 Indoor and outdoor manual handling present different challenges and these environments should be addressed independently.